DotNaos/Orions-Destiny/src/main/java/Orion/ideas/Characters.md

 >Flight: The ability to fly using the power of fire.
 Power: Solaris has the power of fire, which allows him to create, control, and manipulate flames.

 ## Description:
->Solaris is a bright and energetic character, radiating heat and light wherever he goes.
+>Solaris is a bright and energetic character, radiating heat and light wherever he actores.
 His powers give him the ability to control fire, and he uses his skills to bring warmth and light to the world around him.
 Despite his warm nature, Solaris is a force to be reckoned with, and he is not to be trifled with.

 # 3. Genesis:
 ---